erg-lang/erg/CODE_OF_CONDUCT.md

 Before proposing a new feature, consider whether that feature could be easily solved by combining existing features.

 Please write code in a style that is standardized by the Erg team and languages.

-> This document is released under the [CC BY 4.0 license](https://creativecommons.org/licenses/by/4.0/).
-You may freely cite, modify, and redistribute it.